knowmalware/camcrypt/README.txt

 Current version is 1.1.0, corresponding with the C implementation included with this module.
-The C code was copied from: http://info.isl.ntt.co.jp/crypt/eng/camellia/dl/camellia-GPL-1.1.0.tar.gz
+The C code was copied from: http://info.isl.ntt.co.jp/crypt/eng/camellia/dl/camellia-GPL-1.1.0.tar.gz UPDATE 2013-07-02: patched to compile properly on OS X

+= ACKNOWLEDGEMENTS =

+2013-07-02: Thanks to Andy Schworer (@schwo) for the patch to allow the camellia C implementation to compile properly on OS X.